Hubmap

 # Get one dataset with a specific type of heart failure

-heart_failure_artifact = ln.Artifact.filter(
+heart_failure_artifact = db.Artifact.filter(

 diseases__name="heart failure with reduced ejection fraction"